President Obiang Nguema International Airport: Inauguration

+Airlines and destinations

 Facilities

 The airport resides at an elevation of 2165 ft with its longest runway 3000 m long, which does not include a 270 m displaced threshold on Runway 36.
 The runway can handle aircraft in the Boeing 747-400 class.

 The airport has three turning loops, a parking esplanade of over 100000 m2, an access road, drinking water supply, fire safety, new-generation navigation equipment, etc.

 The Mongomeyen VOR-DME (Ident: MGY) is located just north of the field.